-Jason is a professional with nearly seventeen years of experience in regulated and competitive electricity and natural gas markets.
+Jason is a professional with nearly twenty years of experience in regulated and competitive electricity and natural gas markets.
 He has worked as an energy economist in the public and private sectors with a strong analytical foundation and understanding of commodity pricing, market design, contract design and negotiations, power procurements, industry restructuring, policy development, business strategy, industry governance, and resource planning and development of electricity infrastructure.

 Jason joined Power Advisory in 2010 after being the Director of Generation Procurement at the Ontario Power Authority, where he was responsible for procuring and contracting for over 15,000 MW of generation.
 He led the development, consultation and implementation of North America’s first comprehensive Renewable Energy Feed-in Tariff Program.
 Prior to joining the Ontario Power Authority, he worked for the Independent Electricity System Operator where he was actively involved with restructuring Ontario’s electricity sector by leading key areas of market design and market monitoring.